carun/carun.github.io/resume.md

 ## Philosophy

-Innovation, customer orientation and effective collaboration are my Objectives.
-I strive to perform these to my fullest in my daily activities.
+Innovation, customer orientation and effective collaboration are my objectives.

 I am passionate about high performance, distributed and cluster computing with extensive experience in architecture, design and development of robust, low latent, high throughput systems.
 I possess commendable experience